farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 - In the Test Results tree, errored tests (i.e. project doesn't compile) should show their error message
 - In the Test Results trees, failed tests should show their failure messages
   - Failed tests without code locations should still display here
+- Handles tests of the same name in different projects

+Debug
+- only attaches debugger to test projects with a selected test
+- attaches to all test projects (c#, F#, MTP, all frameworks, etc)

 Simulate bottlenecks
 - large projects